BESaw/sqliteflow.github.io/iOS.md

 - Supports show records count of each table.
 - Supports show total size of each table
 - Supports show size of each table's content.
-- Supports show size of each table's index.
+- Supports show size of each table's indexes.

 *Database Statistics*
 <br/>